How to start a cinema

 The Disability and Discrimination Act and Equality Act 2010

-The Disability Discrimination Act 1995 enveloped now by the Equality Act 2010 but still relevant, makes it unlawful for service providers such as cinemas to discriminate against disabled people.
 Both Acts require service providers to make “reasonable adjustments” to the physical features of their premises to overcome physical barriers to access.
-In broad terms new or refurbished cinemas, including staff areas, box offices and projection rooms, should be constructed so that people with a range of disabilities are not discriminated against and can gain easy access to the cinema.
-The Equality Act 2010 similarly lays out legal obligations for organisations to treat all customers and staff equally regardless of their age, disability, gender, sexual orientation, race, marital status, religion or beliefs.
-Specialist advice is available from the UKCAShape and Business Disability Forum as well as your architect.
+In broad terms, new or refurbished cinemas, including staff areas, box offices and projection rooms, should be constructed so that people with a range of disabilities are not discriminated against and can gain easy access to the cinema.

 Funding

-The Arts Councils and other major arts funding bodies such as the BFI, and the Heritage Lottery Fund will only award Lottery funding and other key funding for venues where access policies are in place which treat disabled people no less favourably than non-disabled people.
+The Arts Councils and other major arts funding bodies such as the BFI, and the Heritage Lottery Fund will only award Lottery funding and other key funding for to venues where access policies are in place which treat disabled people no less favourably than non-disabled people.

 Commercial considerations

-Audiences with disabilities are a large market and cinema operators cannot afford to exclude any audience in the increasingly highly competitive environment of film exhibition.
+Audiences with disabilities are a large market and cinema operators cannot afford to exclude any audience in the highly competitive environment of film exhibition.

 Sign interpreted screenings

-A sign interpreted screening will offer people who are Deaf access to a film.
-British Sign Language is a language in its own right and many Deaf people use it as a first language and English as a second language.
-People who are Deaf are often willing to travel further than most if this facility is on offer although it is probably too costly to offer on anything except an occasional basis.
-Try also to reserve the seats which have the best view of the interpreter for your customers who and Deaf and contact local Deaf and hard of hearing groups to let them know your schedule of sign interpreted screenings.
-Contact Action on Hearing LossBritish Deaf Association and National Deaf Children’s Society for further information.
-The ICO has a resource dedicated to providing for Deaf audience members here [INSERT LINK].
+Sign interpreted screenings give people who are Deaf access to films.
+British Sign Language (BSL) is a language in its own right and many Deaf people use it as a first language and English as a second language.
+People who are Deaf are often willing to travel further than most if this facility is on offer, although it is probably too costly to offer on anything except an occasional basis.
+When holding BSL-interpreted screenings, contact local Deaf and hard of hearing groups to let them know about your programme and schedule.
+Contact Action on Hearing Loss, the British Deaf Association and the National Deaf Children’s Society for further advice.

 Subtitles